robinv85/dotfiles/README.md

 Installation
 ------------

-Clone this repo anywhere, e.g. to ~/dotfiles, then run install.sh and the following files are automatically symlinked into your $HOME directory.
+Clone this repo anywhere, e.g. to ~/dots, then run install.sh and the following files are automatically symlinked into your $HOME directory.

-    *.profile
+    .profile
-    *.bash_profile
+    .bash_profile
-    *.bashrc
+    .bashrc
-    *.vimrc
+    .vimrc
-    *.osx
+    .osx